json-schema-org/json-schema-org.github.io/index.md

 ## Project Status

+### Update as of 9 September 2018

+We expect to publish a new round of drafts (Core, Validation, Hyper-Schema, Relative JSON Pointer) before the end of the year.
+While Hyper-Schema and Relative JSON Pointer are currently expired, they are just as much under active development as Core and Validation (which expire in October).

+There are several major PRs that still need to be written for Core and Hyper-Schema.
+Major changes generally require a minimum two-week review period.
+Once all major changes are in-place, there is a four-week final review period before publication.
+For these reasons, the earliest likely date for the next round of drafts is **November 2018**.

+Progress on the next set of Internet-Drafts can be tracked on GitHub.
+The [draft-08](https://github.com/json-schema-org/json-schema-spec/milestone/6) milestone will track the evolving scope of the draft (although see [issue #612](https://github.com/json-schema-org/json-schema-spec/issues/612) for a discussion of whether "draft-08" is the right name for this milestone).

+### The Path to Standardization

-The JSON Schema project intends to shepherd the Core, Validation, and Hyper-Schema specifications to RFC status.
+The JSON Schema project intends to shepherd all four draft series to RFC status.
 Currently, we are continuing to improve our self-published Internet-Drafts.
 The next step will be to get the drafts adopted by an IETF Working Group.
+We are actively investigating how to accomplish this.

+If you have experience with such things and would like to help, please contact us!

 In the meantime, publication of Internet-Draft documents can be tracked through the IETF:
 * [JSON Schema (core)](https://datatracker.ietf.org/doc/draft-handrews-json-schema/)